 This is a big pro for VPS servers compared to shared hosting and makes the price difference seem negligible for anyone with a website that conducts financial transactions or stores personal information.
 In comparison, dedicated servers offer the same level of security, and arguably an additional layer depending on how you view the virtualization process.
 Virtualization in web servers is generally considered to be impenetrable, so there’s no real risk that another user on the physical server could gain access to your site.

 Virtual Private Server hosting is a great option for most medium to large sized websites, blogs, and web apps.
 This type of hosting provides the security and SEO benefits that you’d find in a dedicated server for less than half the cost.
-VPS web hosting is still more expensive than shared hosting, however, so if your budget is tight then you might see the increased cost of VPS as a con.
+VPS web hosting is still more expensive than shared hosting, however, so if your budget is tight then you might see the increased cost of VPS as a con, this is why WordPress VPS hosting is favourable too.
 In general VPS is a very balanced and practical choice if you intend to get a lot of traffic or store several large files on your site.
 VPS is also thought to be better for SEO and comes with server settings and options that you won’t find on a shared hosting plan.